bitingass/ehentaiFavorMigrate/README.md

-the result, the different type of books will be archived to different favorite folder in e-/xhentai
+As the result, the different type of books will be archived to different favorite folder in e-/xhentai

 | Tag       | favorites |
 | --------- | --------- |